Fractured, Loosened, or Knocked-Out Teeth

 (See also Introduction to Urgent Dental Problems.)

-Teeth are commonly cracked (fractured), loosened, or knocked-out (avulsed) when people receive a strong blow to the mouth.
+Teeth are commonly cracked (fractured), loosened, or knocked out (avulsed) when people receive a strong blow to the mouth.
 Sometimes previously weakened teeth are fractured or loosened by chewing.

 The upper front teeth are prone to injury and fracture.
 A person who has brief, sharp pain while chewing or while eating something cold may have an incomplete fracture of a tooth anywhere in the mouth.
 As long as the tooth is only cracked and a piece has not split off, the dentist can often correct the problem with a simple filling.
 More extensive fractures may require a crown, with or without root canal treatment.

 If a tooth is not sensitive to cold air or water after an injury, most likely only the hard outer surface (enamel) has been damaged.
 Even if the enamel has been slightly chipped, immediate treatment is not required.
-Fractures of the intermediate layer of the tooth (dentin) are usually painful when exposed to air and food, so people with such fractures seek dental care quickly.
+Fractures of the intermediate layer of the tooth (dentin) are usually painful when exposed to air and/or food, so people with such fractures seek dental care quickly.
 If the fracture affects the innermost part of the tooth (pulp), a red spot and often some blood will appear in the fracture.
 Root canal treatment may be needed to remove the remaining injured pulp before it causes severe pain.

 If the knocked-out tooth cannot be found, it may have been inhaled into the lungs (aspirated) or accidentally swallowed.
 A chest x-ray may be done to look for a tooth in the lungs, but a swallowed tooth is harmless, and x-rays are often not done to look for a tooth in the digestive tract.
 People with knocked-out teeth that are being reimplanted usually take an antibiotic for several days.
+If the tooth came in contact with dirt, the doctor will usually evaluate the person's tetanus immunization status as well.